 What is refinancing?

-Refinancing means ending your existing home loan package, and carrying on repayments with another bank’s package.
+Refinancing home loans in Singapore means ending your existing home loan package, and carrying on repayments with another bank’s package.

-Let’s say my current home loan package is a 2% SIBOR home loan package from Bank X. After a few years of repaying this loan, I notice that Bank Y is offering a better interest rate at 1.6%.
-When I jump ship from Bank X to Bank Y, I am refinancing.
+Let’s say my current home loan package is a 2% SIBOR DBS home loan.
+After a few years of repaying this loan, I notice that OCBC home loan is offering a better interest rate at 1.6%.
+When I jump ship from DBS to OCBC, I am refinancing.

 Refinancing is a common practice in Singapore’s property industry.
 This is because home loan interest rates change all the time, and borrowers must be on the lookout for better rates.
 Also, there are no loyalty rewards for staying with the same bank.